What are the best Docker tools? An overview

-Further information about Shipyard can be found on the official website of the open source project.
+Further information about the open-source project can be found on the official website of Shipyard.

-The developers of the open source software project Panamax have set themselves the goal of simplifying the deployment of multi-container apps.
-The free tool offers users a graphical user interface via which they can comfortably develop, deploy, and distribute complex applications based on Docker containers using drag-and-drop.
+The developers of the open-source software project Panamax aim to simplify the deployment of multi-container apps.
+The free tool offers users a graphical user interface that allows complex applications based on Docker containers to be conveniently developed, deployed and distributed using drag-and-drop.

-Panamax is offered by CenturyLink as an open source software under the Apache 2 license.
-The basic components of the Panamax architecture are divided into two groups: the Panamax local client, and any number of remote deployment targets.
+The basic components of the Panamax architecture can be divided into two groups: the Panamax Local Client and any number of remote deployment targets.

-The Panamax local client is the core component of the Docker tool.
-This is executed on the local system and allows complex container-based applications to be created.
+The Panamax local client is the core component of this Docker tool.
+It is executed on the local system and allows complex container-based applications to be created.
 The local client is comprised of the following components:

-- CoreOS: Installation of the Panamax local client requires the Linux distribution CoreOS as its host system, which is specifically designed for software containers.
-The development team recommends that users install CoreOS on the local system via Vagrant and Oracle Virtualbox.
-The classic software structure of a Panamax installation is as follows: The base is a local computer with any operating system.
-Users install CoreOS on this with the help of the virtualization software VirtualBox.
+- CoreOS: Installation of the Panamax local client requires the Linux distribution CoreOS as its host system, which has been specifically designed for software containers.
 The Panamax client is then run as a Docker container in CoreOS.
-The software was specially developed as a Docker client for the lean Linux distribution.
 In addition to the Docker features, users have access to various CoreOS functions.
 These include Fleet and Journalctl, among others:

 - Fleet: Instead of integrating directly with Docker, the Panamax Client uses the cluster manager Fleet to orchestrate its containers.
 Fleet is a cluster manager that controls the Linux daemon systemd in computer clusters.